fivdi/pigpio/README.md

 ```

-Turn an LED connected to GPIO17 (pin 11) on when a momentary push button connected
+Turn the LED connected to GPIO17 on when the momentary push button connected to
-to GPIO4 (pin 7) is pressed.
+GPIO4 is pressed.
 Turn the LED off when the button is released.

 ```js
 var Gpio = require('pigpio'),